-If your soil is to acidic, below pH 5.5, you will need to add lime to the bed according to manufactures recommendations.
+If your soil is too acidic, below pH 5.5, you will need to add lime to the bed according to manufacturer's recommendations.

 In general, onions prefer a pH of between 6 and 7.5, and a fine tilth to be planted into.
 Weather permitting, the frosts should do a good job of this.